 |

 Family HistoryOnly the BeginningAlmost every day, more information about the far-reaching Snider family becomes available.
 Many family genealogists have come forward with their carefully gathered histories, and we have exchanged data.
 Eleanor Jackson, a descendant of the Nobleton Sniders, provided her family's history.
-Sandra Thorne and Sue Claya in Michigan are both descendants of Elias Snider Senior, Martin’s brother and have shared their history.
+Sandra Thorne in New Brunswick and Sue Claya in Michigan are both descendants of Elias Snider Senior, Martin’s brother and have shared their history.
 Sandra e-mailed a lengthy account of Elias Snider's "paper trail" in New Brunswick, and the sad story of his death as he was preparing to move to Ontario with Martin in 1811.
 "According to Mary Cougle in her reminiscences to Sussex historian, Leonard Allison,

 Patricia Snider Armstrong © July 2006